Namhansanseong (남한산성)

 Western Command Post (Sueojangdae)

-One of five original command posts, it is the only surviving example at the fortress.
+One of five original command posts at Namhansanseong, it is the only surviving example at the fortress.
 In 1624 it was only one story high, the second being added in 1751.
-From these locations military leaders were expected to command the defense of Namhansanseong.
+From these locations military leaders were expected to command the defense of the massive fortress.

 The West Gate (Uikmun)

 There is a narrow path leading to this gate, but as you can see, the mountain is pretty steep at this point.
 From these walls it seems you're looking straight down into the tree-strewn valley far below.
-An arrow would carry a long ways in defense of this position.
+An arrow would carry a great distance in defense of this position.

 Yeonjubongongseong

 A mouthful to be sure, and one of the most recently renovated segments of Namhansanseong.
-Here a narrow section of wall leads out through a secret gate to what can only be described as a miniature almost stand-alone fortification.
+Here a narrow section of wall leads out through a secret gate to what can only be described as a miniature, almost stand-alone fortification.
 The peak--and by extension the masonry construction seated upon it--offers incredible sight lines in all directions.
+The narrow parapet itself features sharp drop-offs to either side, making any approach extremely difficult.

 The North Gate (Cheonseungmun)